Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Measurements of student learning and transfer

 \subsubsection{Preparation for later courses}

-In the few years after the introduction of this CLASP course we had a chance to compare the students taking the Physics 7 (CLASP) series with those who took the previous UCD intro-physics series for bioscience students (Physics 5).
-As a proxy for the upper division major GPA we calculate a student’s GPA during the 7 quarters (just over two years) that preceded their graduation and use those to compare different groups of students.
-We only include students who had completed at least 65 quarter units (about 1.5 years of a normal class load) and we did not include any students who started their intro-physics series less than 5 quarters before their graduation.
+In the few years after the introduction of this CLASP course we had a chance to compare the students taking the CLASP series with those who took the previous UC Davis intro-physics series for bioscience students (Physics 5).
+As a proxy for the upper division major GPA we calculate a student's GPA for the 7 quarters (just over two years) that preceded their graduation and use those to compare different groups of students.
+We will call this GPA the UDGPA.
+We only include students who had at least 65 quarter units (about 1.5 years of a normal class load) and we did not include any students who started their intro-physics series less than 5 quarters before their graduation.
 Finally, we remove any intro-physics grade points and units that they received in the 7 quarters before graduation.
-There are two kinds of comparisons that we have done, i) a direct comparison between Physics 5 students and Physics 7 students who had overlapping graduation years and ii) a comparison between the students who took their intro-physics at UCD in either Physics 5 or Physics 7 and those students who did not take either of those and so must have taken another intro-physics course (most students in this group have transferred into a biosci major after two years at a community college).

-We can directly compare the GPAs for the graduating classes of 1998 and 1999, which are the only years with significant overlap between Physics 5 and Physics 7 students.
-We find mean GPAs of\cite{Footnote04} 3.068 $\pm$ 0.018 for the 755 students who took Physics 5 (and met the criteria discussed above) and 3.127 $\pm$ 0.018 for the 666 students who took Physics 7.
-We conclude that the Physics 7 students were (statistically) significantly better in their major courses in this direct comparison.\cite{Footnote05} This direct comparison might be criticized because these students have made a decision (either directly or indirectly) as to which Physics series to take.
-This is the reason for our second comparison.

-In the second comparison we calculate the same (essentially upper-division) graduating GPAs for four groups of students in two sets of years, 1993-1997 (biosci students could only take Physics 5) and 1999-2003 (only Physics 7 was available).
-The groups of students are: a) students who took our intro-physics series for biosci majors (either Physics 5 or 7 depending on the graduation years we choose) because this course was a requirement for their biosci major, ii) students who graduated with these biosci majors requiring intro-physics but who did not take our intro course (almost all of these took intro-physics at another college and almost all are transfer students), iii) students who completed non-bioscience majors at UCD and were admitted as Freshmen,\cite{Footnote05A} and iv) students who completed non-bioscience majors at UCD and transferred to UCD after completing their lower division work at another college.\cite{Footnote05B}

-The differences between the GPAs of these third and fourth groups of students will be used as a measure of the academic strength of our transfer students compared to the students admitted as Freshmen.
-For each of these sets of years the non-biosci students admitted as Freshmen had an average (graduating) GPA that was 0.02 $\pm$ 0.01 higher than the average for the non-biosci transfer students.
-In other words, in each of these sets of years, transfer students fared about as well as the 4-year students at UCD and the difference did not change from one set of years to the other.